Installation

 CC=cl ./configure

-Hints for using cl, i.e. the "native" compiler under Windows
+Hints for compiling under Windows